Toric gravitational instantons in gauged supergravity: Discussion

 For the specific case of a single 2-cycle in the bulk we have examined some particular cases.
 We have generalized the case of a lens space $L(p,1)$ boundary with an $S^2$ bolt, for which specific solutions were found in \cite{Toldo:2017qsh}, to also include a rotation/refinement parameter $\varepsilon$ in the choice of R-symmetry vector.
 In addition, for $S^3$ boundary we have also considered the possibility of solutions with a spindle $\mathbb{WCP}^1_{[n_1,n_2]}$ bolt where the R-symmetry vector is simply $\xi=(n_2,n_1)$.
 Equations \eqref{freeR2S2}, and \eqref{boltorb} with $p=1$ give gravity predictions for the large $N$ free energy of such saddle points, respectively.

-Proving existence theorems for the general class of toric gravitational instantons that we have studied is left as an interesting and important open problem in PDE's.
+Our results allow one to obtain the gravitational free energy for the general class of toric gravitational instantons that we have studied, provided that the solutions exist.
+Proving existence theorems is left as an interesting and important open problem in PDE's.
 While we anticipate some restrictions, we also anticipate that a very rich set of solutions exists and hence there is a corresponding rich class of saddle points to be discovered in the dual SCFTs in the large $N$ limit.